cryptix-network/cryptix-fusion/README.md

 # Cryptix Fusion

+### v1 Note

+Please note that Cryptix Fusion v1 is only a CPU release.

+It's possible that you can already use the GPU.
+However, the GPU server, CCPI adjustment, and possible jobs are still being developed.
+However, anyone who would like to test the GPU can do so.

+---
 To get your Cryptix ID, you first need to create an account in the Member Area: https://cryptix-network.org/member-area You will also need a Cryptix CPAY wallet address: https://wallet.cryptix-network.org/